LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Introduction

 To address these challenges, we reframe content-aware layout generation as a \textit{policy learning} problem, where an LLM-based agent learns design policies to make design decisions under spatial and structural constraints.
 We introduce \lays, a reinforcement learning (RL) framework that equips LLM agents with explicit spatial reasoning and adaptive decision-making capabilities to handle diverse design contexts.
 Our approach integrates two key components that targeted at the challenges outlined above: \textit{(K1) Hybrid reward design (addresses C1)}.
 We define reward functions that jointly optimize structural feasibility and visual quality, encouraging the agent to capture geometric relationships, align elements, and maintain global layout coherence. \textit{(K2) Self-exploration and dynamic decision-making (addresses C2)}.
 Layout generation is reformulated as an iterative process, where the agent self-explores and interacts with a spatial evaluation environment, receives stepwise feedback, and incrementally adjusts design policies beyond static memorization or heuristic-based retrieval.

-The main contributions of this work are as follows: \begin{itemize} \item We propose a reinforcement learning framework that empowers LLMs with explicit spatial reasoning for content-aware layout generation. \item We design dual-layer reward functions integrating geometric and aesthetic principles, guiding the agent to produce layouts that are both structurally valid and visually harmonious. \item Experimental results demonstrate that \lays enhances LLMs with explicit spatial reasoning, enabling the generation of layouts that are both structurally coherent and visually appealing, achieving performance comparable to SOTA specialized generative models and outperforming larger-scale LLMs. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We propose a reinforcement learning framework that empowers LLMs with explicit spatial reasoning for content-aware layout generation. \item We design dual-layer reward functions integrating geometric and aesthetic principles, guiding the agent to produce layouts that are both structurally valid and visually harmonious. \item We demonstrate through experiments that \lays effectively equips LLMs with spatial reasoning capabilities, outperforming existing generative baselines and larger-scale LLMs in producing structurally coherent and visually appealing layouts. \end{itemize}